 - The payer created a false expectation of payment (e.g. they promised to pay a lump sum from the proceeds of the sale of property or a compensation settlement).

 - The parents were involved in negotiations over child support and/or other matters and applying for collection may have compromised those negotiations.

 In some cases payees may apply for collection after the Registrar amends a child support assessment retrospectively so that there are significant arrears arising (e.g. it may replace a default income or reconcile an estimate of income).
 These arrears arise through the ordinary operation of the Act and are not an exceptional circumstance even if the payee was unaware of any change in the payer's circumstances.

 International maintenance liabilities

-An amount of arrears arising under a registrable overseas maintenance liability (3.6.1) can be registered with DHS for collection.
+An amount of arrears arising under a registrable overseas maintenance liability (3.6.1) can be registered with Services Australia for collection.
 This type of liability is not limited to 3 or 9 months (section 18A(4)).